One of the good things about competition is that it is supposed to help everyone lift their game.

 Each state, except NT and Tasmania, has celebrant associations.
 Some state associations are for only authorised marriage celebrants.
 Some now accept student celebrants and non marriage celebrant members.
 All have broadened their geographic boundaries.

 So why join a celebrant association?

-So the benefit of being part of a group is to improve what you offer and avoid problems by learning from other people's questions and/ or mistakes.
+The benefits of being part of a group is to improve what you offer and avoid problems by learning from other people's questions and/or mistakes.

-- And in celebrancy work, knowing people who can be called upon should you have an accident, become sick or have a family emergency that requires your attention is really an important part of being a professional celebrant.
+- In celebrancy work, knowing people who can be called upon should you have an accident, become sick or have a family emergency that requires your attention is really an important part of being a professional celebrant.

 - Also the Attorney General's department has made it very clear that they view celebrancy as a profession and membership of a celebrant association is evidence of your professional attitude to the role as a "Fit & Proper" person.